alexa-samples/alexa-smarthome/README.md

 # Welcome to the Alexa Smart Home GitHub

-This repository will house sample code and resources for Alexa Smart Home developers.
+This repository contains sample code and resources for Alexa Smart Home developers.

 To get started, https://github.com/alexa/alexa-smarthome/wiki.